 The Company provides cooling and distribution services to both a farm and Beachside Produce LLC ("Beachside"), a commodity produce distributor, in which the Chairman of Apio has a farming and ownership interest, respectively.
 During the three months ended November 24, 2013 and November 25, 2012, the Company recognized revenues of \$506,000 and \$694,000, respectively, which have been included in product sales and in service revenues in the accompanying Consolidated Statements of Comprehensive Income, from the sale of products and providing cooling services to these parties.
-During the six months ended November 24, 2013 and November 25, 2012, the Company recognized revenues of \$1.1 million and \$1.7 million, respectively, which have been included in product sales and in service revenues in the accompanying Consolidated Statements of the service revenues in the accompanying consolidated Statements of the service revenues in the accompanying consolidated statements of the service revenues in the accompanying Consolidated Balance Sheets as of November 24, 2013 and May 26, 2013, respectively.
+During the six months ended November 24, 2013 and November 25, 2012, the Company recognized revenues of \$1.1 million and \$1.7 million, respectively, which have been included in product sales and in service revenues in the accompanying Consolidated Statements of Comprehensive Income, from the sale of products and providing cooling services to these parties.
+The related receivable balances of \$131,000 and \$671,000 are included in related party accounts receivable in the accompanying Consolidated Balance Sheets as of November 24, 2013 and May 26, 2013, respectively.